 Professor Siobhan Quenby from Warwick Medical School, talks about her medical research into miscarriage causes, support and treatments.

 Dr Olga Castro (School of Modern Languages) discusses her research in translation in the global feminist movement, including women writers in translation.

 Professor Quassim Cassam (Department of Philosophy) discusses his research into extremism and how he takes a philosophical approach to help understand major world issues.

 Professor Helen Wheatley (School of Creative Arts, Performance & Visual Cultures) discusses her television history research, and how programmes made in and about Coventry capture the life of the city.

 Sociology's Professor Khursheed Wadia conducts research to support and encourage political participation and civic engagement from women from minority backgrounds.

-WMG’s Professor Kirwan talks about how his innovative research into sustainable materials can help turn one man’s trash into another man’s treasure.
+WMG’s Professor Kerry Kirwan discusses his innovative research into sustainable materials can help turn one man’s trash into another man’s treasure.